IMAGO Organic fertilizer

 It's sustainable:

-NPK ratio varies based on the insects' diet and other factors.
-Typical ranges are:
+In general, the NPK ratio of insect-derived products varies based on the insects' diet and other factors.

 Yes.
 These nutrients are also typically present in mealworm frass: